 The Company capitalizes costs incurred in the development of software for internal use, including the costs of the software, materials, consultants, and payroll and payroll related costs for employees incurred in developing internal use computer software.
 Software development projects generally include three stages: the preliminary project stage (all costs are expensed as incurred), the application development stage (certain costs are capitalized and certain costs are expensed as incurred) and the post-implementation/operation stage (all costs are expensed as incurred).
-Capitalization of costs requires judgment in determining when a project has reached the application development stage, the proportion of time spent in the application development stage, and the period over which we expect to benefit from the use of that software.
+Capitalization of costs requires judgment in determining when a project has reached the application development stage, and the period over which we expect to benefit from the use of that software.
 Once the software is placed in service, these costs are amortized on the straight-line method over the estimated useful life of the software, which is generally three years.

-Year Ended June 30, 2024 2023 Beginning capitalized software \$ 3,618,991 \$ 3,250,082 Additions 374,700 368,909 Ending capitalized software 3,993,691 3,618,991 Beginning accumulated amortization 2,840,545 2,183,408 Amortization expense 508,318 657,137 Ending accumulated amortization 3,348,863 2,840,545 Capitalized software - net \$ 644,828 \$ 778,446
+Ended e 30, 2024 2023 Beginning capitalized software \$ 3,618,991 \$ 3,250,082 Additions 374,700 368,909 Ending capitalized software 3,993,691 3,618,991 Beginning accumulated amortization 2,840,545 2,183,408 Amortization expense 508,318 657,137 Ending accumulated amortization 3,348,863 2,840,545 Capitalized software - net \$ 644,828 \$ 778,446

-Amortization expense for the years ended June 30, 2024 and 2023 was \$508,318 and \$657,137, respectively and included as part of "Technology and content development" in the Statements of Operations.
+Amortization expense for the years ended June 30, 2024 and 2023 was \$08,318 and \$657,137, respectively and included as part of "Technology and content development" in the Statements of Operations.